Inker2401/castep-fmtvis/README.md

 This tool has been greatly refactored recently for increased modularity to function now more as a library rather than a single script, thereby providing greater flexibility.
-In the future, a Python script serving as an entry-point to the library will be shipped allowing similar functionality to the previous largely command-line script.
+In the future, a Python script serving as an entry point to the library will be shipped, allowing similar functionality to the previous, largely command-line script.

 ## Installation
 The required dependencies are as follows: